paulf-999/aws_templates/mwaa_aws_managed_airflow/README.md

-# MWAA: i.e. AWS-managed-airflow

-## Overview
+# Boilerplate for AWS MWAA (i.e. AWS managed service for Airflow)

-Streamlined version of the AWS quick start user guide for MWAA (https://docs.aws.amazon.com/mwaa/latest/userguide/quick-start.html).
-These scrips create:
+Streamlined version of the [AWS quick start user guide for AWS MWAA](https://docs.aws.amazon.com/mwaa/latest/userguide/quick-start.html).

-* an S3 Bucket and uploads the prerequisite requirements.txt (containing the required airflow-aws package, needed for Airflow with AWS)
-* a (public) VPC inftrastructure (private VPC is WIP)
-* an AWS MWAA (Managed Workflows for Apache Airflow) environment
-* and the SecretsManager configurations
+---

 ## Contents

-1. Customisations
+1. High-level summary
-    * S3 bucket creation and prerequisite `requirements.txt`
-    * Split out the single 'big bang' AWS MWAA quickstart CFN (link: (https://docs.aws.amazon.com/mwaa/latest/userguide/quick-start.html) into 3 logically grouped CFNs
-    * Connectivity to AWS Secrets Manager
+2. Getting started
+    * Prerequisites
+    * Installation
-2. How-to run
+    * How-to run
-3. To-dos
+3. Additional info - overview of customisations to AWS MWAA quick start
 4. Hints and Tips
+5. To-do's

+---

-## 1. Customisations
+## 1. High-level summary

+These scripts provide a streamlined version of the [AWS quick start user guide for AWS MWAA](https://docs.aws.amazon.com/mwaa/latest/userguide/quick-start.html).
+Where executing the `Makefile` creates the following:

+* An S3 Bucket and uploads the prerequisite `requirements.txt` (containing the required `airflow-aws` package - required for AWS MWAA)
+* a (public) VPC infrastructure (private VPC implementation to follow)
+* an AWS MWAA (Managed Workflows for Apache Airflow) environment
+* and the configurations required to allow usage of SecretsManager within Airflow

+These customisations are described in greater detail within the section, '
+##### Technologies used

+AWS CLI, CloudFormation, AWS MWAA, SecretsManager, AWS infrastructure/networking components (VPC, subnets, security groups etc.)

+---

+## 2. Getting started

+### Prerequisites

+Before you begin, ensure you have met the following requirements:

+* You're using a Mac / Linux machine
+* You have admin access to an AWS account, with AWS CLI installed

+### Installation

+Update the values for the input parameters within `env/config_eg.json`, to use whatever desired names you wish to use.

+### How-to run

+The steps involved in building and executing this involve:

+1) At the top of the `Makefile`, provide a value for the variable:
+    * `AWS_PROFILE`: to indicate what AWS_PROFILE to use
+2) Change the input parameters within the config file, `env/config.json` (`config_eg.json` is a stripped back example, in case I've hidden config.json)
+3) Following this, run the Makefile by typing `make`!

+---

+## 3. Additional info - overview of customisations to AWS MWAA quick start

 ### S3 bucket creation and prerequisite `requirements.txt`